sebastien-rosset/OpenCPN/plugins/grib_pi/README.md

 ## Key Features

-- Support for up to 6 GRIB layers.
+- Support for multiple GRIB layers.
+Each layer can load one GRIB file.
-- Clear indication of which GRIB files are loaded into memory.
+- Labels to indicate the names of the GRIBs for each layer.
 - Each layer can be enabled/disabled independently.
-- Backward compatibility with existing weather routing plugin.
+- API to get GRIB data:
+    - For a specific layer.
+    - Across all GRIB layers, based on configured algorithm.

 ## Architecture Changes